CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/01-devbox.md

 ## Task 2: Create Network connection

-In this task, you'll configure network connection using Dev Center.
+In this task, you'll configure the network connection using Dev Center.
 Network connections determine the region into which dev boxes are deployed and allow them to be connected to your existing virtual networks.

-1. Navigate back to *Microsoft dev box* and then on the left hand side blade, click on **Network Connections** **(1)**, and then click on **Create network connection** **(2)**.
+1. Navigate back to *Microsoft dev box* and then on the left-hand side blade, click on **Network Connections** **(1)**, and then click on **Create network connection** **(2)**.

   ![](media/e113.png)

-1. Now under *Create a network connection* window, enter the following details and click on **Review and Create**.
+1. Now under the *Create a network connection* window, enter the following details and click on **Review and Create**.

   - Domain join type: **Azure active directory join**
   - ResourceGroup: **devbox-rg**